olivia-em/docblog/src/catn/week1.md

 After doing the readings, a bunch of ideas were popping out at me in regards to how I should approach this assignment.
 I personally use Tarot Cards as a way to make sense of my life when I'm feeling lost.
 I don't necessarily believe that they have a mystical power, but
 I do think they can help illuminate patterns or assist in creating connections which that you didn't see before (although that is my own belief, and others do not have to agree with it).
-Also, Tarot has a <a target="_blank" src="https://3quarksdaily.com/3quarksdaily/2022/02/the-tarot-narrative-therapy-self-making.html">rich history</a> and is already its own system for storytelling and meaning making.
+Also, Tarot has a <a target="_blank" href="https://3quarksdaily.com/3quarksdaily/2022/02/the-tarot-narrative-therapy-self-making.html">rich history</a> and already has its own system for storytelling and meaning making.

 <br>